Red Bull Racing: 2018 season

-Verstappen was also finding himself in a back-to-back win at the Brazilian Grand Prix but clashed with rival Esteban Ocon as the latter tried to unlap himself, costing him the victory.
+Verstappen nearly scored a back-to-back win at the Brazilian Grand Prix but clashed with rival Esteban Ocon as the latter tried to unlap himself, costing him the victory.
 Following the race the drivers conflicted, resulting in 2 days of public service for Verstappen, which he completed on 9 February 2019.
 Ricciardo's multiple retirements would end up costing both himself and Red Bull key points in the Drivers' and Constructors' Championships.
 Verstappen would finish the 2018 season in 4th place, just 3 points behind Kimi Räikkönen while Daniel Ricciardo would finish the season in 6th place, behind Valtteri Bottas.
 Red Bull would finish the season in 3rd place behind Mercedes and Ferrari.